Emerge/level-subkey/README.md

 var db = Subkey(LevelUp('/tmp/sublevel-example'))
 var stuff = db.subkey('stuff')
+//it is same as stuff = db.sublevel('stuff')  but db.sublevel is deprecated.

 //put a key into the main levelup db.put(key, value, function () {})